stativeboss/FPGA-Fabric_Design_and_Architecture/README.md

 counter_clk_div dut(clk, reset, out);

 initial begin
-//note that these statements are sequential.. execute one after the other clk=0;  //at time=0 reset=1;//at time=0
+//these statements are sequential and are executed one after the other clk=0;  //at time=0 reset=1;//at time=0
 #20; //delay 20 units